 There’s nothing more majestic than a dogwood in spring, decked out with fabulous flowers!
 To some people, though, dogwoods hold a deeper meaning.
 The legend of the dogwood tree is an age-old story that tells the story of this magnificent tree and how it become the tree we know and love today.

-You are currently viewing trees that best grow in 20149.
+You are currently viewing trees and plants for your hardiness zone 98109.
 Change

 Cherokee Brave® couldn’t help but be noticed when it appeared on the scene.
 A chance seedling at the nursery of the late Hubert Nicholson of Decherd, Tennessee, it quickly outpaced its siblings, growing one and a half times as fast as other red-blooming Dogwoods.
 Its leaves were bigger, too, and the new growth was infused with rich purplish-red tones.
 In time, other distinctions became apparent—most importantly, the new tree seemed to have built-in defenses against powdery mildew and anthracnose.
 It was awarded a patent in 1997.